Águila Blanca (heist): Eastern states

-With no useful information coming from his sources, the investigation turned to former schoolmates and employers, encountering no information.
+With no useful information coming from his(whose?) sources, the investigation turned to former schoolmates and employers, encountering no information.
 No negative testimony came from those interviewed and the police concluded that he was most likely influenced by desperation brought forth by debt.
-Millan and Duffy put pressure on César Carmona, an old friend of Gerena and godfather to one of his daughters, who insisted that Gerena would only do something like this for the benefit of a cause that he considered worthy, and let them know that Gerena strongly supported Puerto Rican independence.
-Further into the interrogation, he noted that Gerena had asked for his pickup truck the night before the heist but had been refused.
-This alarmed the authorities, who mistrusted Carmona due to a past of arrests related to political activism and requested a polygraph test which was negative.
+Millan and Duffy put pressure on César Carmona, an old friend of Gerena and godfather to one of his daughters.
+Carmona insisted that Gerena would only do something like this for the benefit of a cause that he considered worthy, and that Gerena strongly supported Puerto Rican independence.
+Further into the interrogation, Carmona noted that Gerena had asked for his pickup truck the night before the heist but he refused.
+This alarmed the authorities, who mistrusted Carmona due to past arrests related to political activism.
+They requested a polygraph test, but the results were negative.
 In October, with no further leads, Millan and Duffy went to Carmona's house, only to be told to come back with a warrant.
 Months later, while Carmona was facing an unrelated legal case, Millan and Duffy tried to convince him to talk about Gerena in exchange for the charges being dropped.
-This tactic failed when the charges were dropped and the agents offered him Gerena's bounty instead, which he also declined.
+This tactic failed when Carmona's charges were dropped for entirely unrelated reasons; agents Millan and Duffy then tried instead to convince Carmona to talk about Gerena in exchange for offering him Gerena's bounty once it was recovered, which Carmona declined.
 Both the police and Wells Fargo were hounded by hoaxers trying to impede their progress and mock the authorities, with the company eventually closing its local operation.